-Anna Schuh, MD, PhD, MRCP, FRCPath, from the University of Oxford, Oxford, UK, is an honorary Consultant Haematologist and Director of Molecular Diagnostics in the Department of Oncology.
-Her work is focused on chronic lymphocytic leukaemia (CLL) and molecular diagnostics, and she is the Director of the Oxford NHS/BRC Molecular Diagnostics Centre (MDC).
+Anna Schuh, MD, PhD, MRCP, FRCPath, from the University of Oxford, Oxford, UK, is an Associate Professor and Director of Molecular Diagnostics in the Department of Oncology, as well as an Honorary Consultant Hematologist at Oxford University Hospitals.
+She specializes in chronic lymphocytic leukemia (CLL).

 Prof. Schuh started her medical training in Germany, obtaining her medical degree from Cologne University.
 She subsequently moved to Oxford where she completed academic and clinical hematology training.
 As well as her roles at the University of Oxford, Prof. Schuh is the clinical lead for CLL for the Thames Valley, lead of the Genomics England Clinical Interpretation Partnership for Haematological Malignancies, and NCRI-appointed Chair of chronic lymphocytic leukemia research in the UK.
 She also chaired the UK CLL forum from 2016-2019 and is a current board member of the iwCLL.
 An esteemed CLL researcher, Prof. Schuh has been the Principal or Chief Investigator on over 50 clinical trials and has authored/co-authored more than 260 peer-reviewed publications.